Home Technology Device as a Service (DaaS) Market Size, Share and Forecast to 2032 | Straits Research

 The market has been segmented by device type into desktop; laptop; notebook, tablet; smartphone, and peripherals.
 Government initiatives to better the infrastructure and increase demand for cloud-based virtual services are anticipated to increase demand for the desktop segment's device-as-a-service model.
 Additionally, an increase in the number of intelligent devices and a growing trend toward IT centralization are anticipated to fuel the segment's growth.

-Top Key Players of Device as a Service (DaaS) Market
+List of key players in Device as a Service (DaaS) Market

 1. Microsoft